samsonasik/ErrorHeroModule/README.md

 _**Console Access**_

-> If you use zend-mvc v3, you need to have `zendframework/zend-mvc-console` in your vendor, if you don't have, you can install it via command:
+> If you use laminas-mvc v3, you need to have `laminas/laminas-mvc-console` in your vendor, if you don't have, you can install it via command:

 > ```sh
-> composer require zendframework/zend-mvc-console --sort-packages
+> composer require laminas/laminas-mvc-console --sort-packages
 > ```

 | Command                                   | Preview For  |